Mahin556/aws/Theory/AWS-GLOBAL_INFRA.md

 * An **Availability Zone** is made up of **one or more discrete data centers** with **redundant power, networking, and connectivity**.
 * They are **physically separate** (different buildings, flood plains, and power grids) but **close enough** (tens of kilometers apart) to provide **low-latency replication**.
 * AZs are connected via **high-speed, private fiber-optic networking**.
+* Each rack in datacenter have multiple electricity sources.
+* Each AZ get electricity from different power house, connected with different network.
+* Data transfer happen using very fast optical cable and in encrypted form, good for replication.
+* Each AZ have 50-100KM distance.
 **Purpose:**

 * To allow applications to be **highly available and fault-tolerant**.